People in Need

 The ilustration is inspired by Waorani people living in Ecuador's Amazon rainforest.

 Extreme weather and natural disasters can lead to long-running droughts and related crop failure, hunger, loss of livelihood, and civil disturbance, forcing people to leave their homes as a result.
-PIN works to mitigate the impacts of natural disasters and helps vulnerable communities be more prepared and resilient to these changes.
+PIN works to mitigate the impacts of natural disasters and helps vulnerable communities become more prepared and resilient to these changes.
 In the last 10 years, we have helped support communities facing natural disasters and other issues related to climate change around the world.

-The 2012 floods Severe droughts and floods are the manifestation of climate change in Pakistan.
+The 2012 floods Severe droughts and floods are one manifestation of climate change in Pakistan.
 In October 2012, uncharacteristically intense rainfall caused floods in many parts of the country, and affected almost five million inhabitants.
 PIN was on the ground to support the many people who lost their homes in the floods.Video: Flood aid in Pakistan

 Video: The 2012 floods

 The 2012 floods Cambodia has been affected by devastating storms and floods with increased frequency.
 In 2011, the country was hit by one of the worst floods in recent history; many people’s homes and livelihoods were swept away.
-To help prevent these losses in the future, PIN has been working on a comprehensive system that informs inhabitants about the risk of floods and helps them better protect their properties.Early warning system now used by 93,000 people
+To help prevent these losses in the future, PIN has been working on a comprehensive warning system that informs inhabitants about the risk of floods and helps them better protect their properties.Early warning system now used by 93,000 people

 Emergency preparedness and response